 The Parque-Museo La Venta also includes a zoo which turned out to be a not-so-heinous home for a bevvy of birds including a parrot that barks “hola” at anyone who happens by.
 The zoo also has a gorgeous jaguar and a black jaguar and an ocelot plus the requisite troop of monkeys.

-After getting our fill of huge stone carvings we headed out of town to see some what remains of nearby Mayan civilizations and to check out one of Mexico’s newest Pueblo Magicos.
+After getting our fill of huge stone carvings we headed out of town to see some what remains of nearby Mayan civilizations and to check out one of Mexico’s newest members of its group of Pueblo Magicos.

 The interesting thing about the Comalcalco archaeological site is that the buildings here are made from bricks stuck together with a mortar made from oyster shells rather than the usual Mayan stone construction methods.

-Comalcalco also has a lot of plaster work still intact and a fair amount of sculpture–the perfect antidote to “pile-of-rocks-itis” which can afflict you if you visit too many Mayan sites offering little more than piles of rocks.
+Comalcalco also has a lot of plaster work still intact and a fair amount of sculpture, so the site is the perfect antidote to “pile-of-rocks-itis” which can afflict you if you visit too many Mayan sites offering little more than piles of rocks.

 Tapijulapa Pueblo Magico

-The drive from Villahermosa out to Tapijulapa took us through gently hilly terrain with sheer rock walls in the distance and meadows, banana plantations and palm plantations along the narrow winding road itself.
+The drive from Villahermosa out to the Tapijulapa Pueblo Magico took us through gently hilly terrain with sheer rock walls in the distance past meadows, banana plantations, and palm plantations along the narrow winding road itself.
 Just lovely.
-As was Tapijulapa with its classic red and white color scheme (a traditional combo that’s a hallmark of Pueblos Magicos), a big church on a hill (the town square is too small to accommodate it) and a slow pace.
+Tapijulapa, with its classic red and white color scheme (a traditional combo that’s a hallmark of Pueblos Magicos), a big church on a hill (the town square is too small to accommodate it) and a slow pace, was lovely as well.

 The town is well-known in Mexico as home to some of the best wicker furniture makers and there are plenty of small workshops/stores in town selling everything from picture frames to bedroom sets all made from wicker.
 If you don’t feel like shopping you can also hire a guide to take you across the river and into the Villa Luz Park to explore the caves and waterfalls there.

-Perhaps because of the recent Pueblo Magico nod there was also a bit of hotel development and expansion going on with local owners of local hotel like the Meson de la Sierra up by the church (around 400 pesos) and the Hotel Comunitario (from 200 pesos) really working to spruce things up and expand.
+Perhaps because of the Pueblo Magico nod there was also a bit of hotel development and expansion going on with local owners of local hotel like the Hotel Meson de la Sierra up by the church (around 400 pesos or about US$22) and the Hotel Comunitario (from 200 pesos or about US$11) really working to spruce things up and expand.